cockroachdb/docs/src/current/v22.2/drop-external-connection.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v22.2" %} You can use external connections to specify and interact with resources that are external from CockroachDB.
+{% include new-in.md version="v22.2" %} You can use external connections to specify and interact with resources that are external from CockroachDB.
 When creating an external connection, you define a name for an external connection while passing the provider URI and query parameters.
 The `DROP EXTERNAL CONNECTION` statement allows you to delete external connections.

 You can also use the following SQL statements to work with external connections: